 Wolf Gold .223 55 Gr

 Wolf is an established budget Russian ammo brand, which shoots about as clean as a Mig flies.
 But it does shoot reliably and their Gold line is a step or two up from its steel cased stablemates.
-The .223 Wolf Gold line is actually manufactured in Taiwan, in the same factory that makes ammo for the Taiwanese military.
+Taiwan is the manufacturer of .223 Wolf Gold line.
+In the same factory that makes ammo for the Taiwanese military.
 The 55gr FMJ performs as accurately as every other 55gr FMJ in .223, and offers a reloadable brass case.

 PMC Bronze .223 55 Gr

-Another budget-friendly ammunition, bulk PMC Bronze is a step up from the budget-priced competition offering a 55gr FMJ boat tail bullet, which leaves the tube at 3,200fps and 1,250 ft/lbs, so right on par with other 55gr .223 slugs.
+Another budget-friendly ammunition, bulk PMC Bronze is a step up from the budget-priced competition.
+Offering a 55gr FMJ boat tail bullet, which leaves the tube at 3,200fps and 1,250 ft/lbs.
+Right on par with other 55gr .223 cartridges.

 Home Defense Ammunition

-Expect the unexpected, and train like your life depends on it.
+Expect the unexpected.
+Train like your life depends on it.
 No matter the situation, these home defense ammo selections will have your six.

 Federal LE Tactical TRU .223 55 Gr SP

 Well suited for any of the myriad M4 clones on the market, the TRU 55gr soft point is made specifically for semi-automatics.
 Read: AR-15s.
 The soft point offers the best advantages of both worlds.
-With excellent penetration and weight retention, it’s ideally suited for patrol weapons, and good expansion close to that of a hollow point.
+Ideally suited for patrol weapons with their excellent penetration and weight retention.
+Good expansion close to that of a hollow point.

 Hornady 223 55 Gr SP